• Skip to primary navigation

 Unfortunately, Pardot cannot be used exclusively from Salesforce Sales Cloud (the CRM).
 With the release of the Pardot Lightning App, the vision of 1 platform for Sales and Marketing is nearing.
 In concrete terms, this means that ABM-related functions can also be solved with Sales Cloud.
 For example, integrations with 3rd party tools, account scoring, or reports.

-Salesforce offers a standalone ABM solution in the form of Einstein ABM.
+Salesforce offers a standalone ABM solution in the form of the Einstein ABM tool.

 Sharpspring